kinshuk4/daily-coding-problem-solutions/prob201_250/README.md

 This problem was asked by Facebook.

 Boggle is a game played on a `4 x 4` grid of letters.
 The goal is to find as many words as possible that can be formed by a sequence of adjacent letters in the grid, using each cell at most once.
 Given a game board and a dictionary of valid words, implement a Boggle solver.

+228 (Medium)

+This problem was asked by Twitter.

+Given a list of numbers, create an algorithm that arranges them in order to form the largest possible integer.
+For example, given `[10, 7, 76, 415]`, you should return `77641510`.